 When you run terraform init, it will download the specified VPC module from the Terraform Registry for use in the run.

-One of the primary functions of terraform init is to configure the backend.
-The backend determines where Terraform stores its state data files.
-By default, Terraform uses a local backend, which stores the state on the local filesystem.
-However, you can configure remote backends like Scalr, Terraform Cloud, Amazon S3, or Google Cloud Storage for better collaboration and security.
+One of the main jobs of terraform init is to configure the backend.
+The backend decides where Terraform stores its state data files.
+By default, Terraform uses a local backend, which keeps the state on the local filesystem.
+But you can set up remote backends like Scalr, Terraform Cloud, Amazon S3, or Google Cloud Storage for better collaboration and security.

 Example backend configuration in your Terraform code: